DOAGenesys/FAQ_Guide/README.md

 # G Finance FAQ Agent Guide

-This Genesys Cloud Guide provides an intelligent, conversational FAQ experience for G Finance customers.
+This Genesys Cloud Guide provides an agentic, human-like conversational FAQ experience for G Finance customers.
 The guide integrates with a knowledge base search function to deliver accurate, grounded responses while maintaining a natural conversation flow.
 This approach can be used as a reference to create similar FAQ Guides for other industries.

 ## Overview